 Welcome to the Warren County Division for Environmental Planning and Assistance (DEPA).

 The Division for Environmental Planning & Assistance manages the Warren County Area Solid Waste Management Plan.
-The plan, in its 26th year, is a state-mandated document approved by Warren County Fiscal Court and all municipalities in the county.
-The WCASWMP continues to serve as the guide for all Warren County solid waste management activities monitored by the Commonwealth of Kentucky.
+The plan is a state-mandated document approved by Warren County Fiscal Court and all municipalities in the county.
+The WCASWMP continues to serve as the guide for all Warren County solid waste management activities, including recycling, monitored by the Commonwealth of Kentucky.

-Report Litter Pickup
+Report Litter & Dumping

 Contact us through our online portal to report litter, especially road litter, so that we can keep our county clean!